surgiie/vault-cli/README.md

 `vault item:edit example --vault-export-user="someuser" --vault-export-group="somegroup" --vault-export-permissions="0700"`

 This will be used by default when the options are not passed.
+## Listing out available vaults

+To list out what vaults exist on the machine in a table, run `vault list-available`, though this is simply a pretty wrapper to `ls ~/.vault/vaults`.

 ## Rencrypt all items with new password
 <a href="https://emoji.gg/emoji/navi"><img src="https://cdn3.emoji.gg/emojis/navi.png" width="64px" height="64px" alt="navi"></a> Watch out!
 Consider creating a backup of your vault directory before running this command in the event of failure.